migueldeicaza/TensorFlowSharp/README.md

 This includes checking out the Tensorflow sources, installing Bazel, and building the core.

-Once you do that, you will need to build the shared library, I believe this is the command I used:
+Once you do that, you will need to build the shared library.
+First, in the tensorflow directory, run:

+    ./configure

+and answer the various prompts about your build.
+Important: building with CUDA support provides better runtime performance but has additional dependencies as discussed in the Tensorflow installation Web page.

+Once configured, run:

     bazel build -c opt //tensorflow:libtensorflow.so